-Provisional and confirmed marks - the marks students are given during the year are provisional.
+Unconfirmed and confirmed marks The marks students are given during the year are unconfirmed.
 Final confirmed marks and decisions will be visible in myUWE on the official publication dates.
 Students will be able to view the details of module outcomes, but also (where applicable) the outcome of decisions on classification of awards, on extenuating circumstances, consideration of condoned credit and assessment offences etc.

-The calculation and publication of results - this section sets out the different levels of award which may be granted by the University at undergraduate and postgraduate taught level and how these outcomes are calculated.
+The calculation and publication of results This section sets out the different levels of award which may be granted by the University at undergraduate and postgraduate taught level and how these outcomes are calculated.
 The section also explains the different types of award which may be made if the highest level of award on which a student is registered is not achieved.

-Appeals - students may submit an appeal on the following grounds where they are able to provide evidence to support their case:
+Appeals Students may submit an appeal on the following grounds where they are able to provide evidence to support their case:

-- a) That there has been material and significant administrative error or other material irregularity such that the assessments were not conducted in accordance with the approved regulations for the module/award; - b) That exceptional circumstance, illness, or other relevant factors were not made known at the time for good reason, or were not properly taken into account.
-Students must give adequate reasons with supporting documentation why the information was not made available prior to the exam board decision being made.
+a) that there has been material and significant administrative error or other material irregularity such that the assessments were not conducted in accordance with the approved regulations for the module / award;